1afa/sambadav/README.md

 capture the commands and responses sent by SambaDAV and `smbclient`.
 (This might require the insertion of some strategically placed `error_log()` statements.)
 Include a mention of what you think the output should be.

+## Upgrading

+### From 0.3 to 0.4

+The config system changed between 0.3 and 0.4.
+In 0.3, configuration was done with a mix of global variables and defines.
+This changed in 0.4 to a system of array keys which are merged into the main config from all PHP files found in `/config`.
+The config variables and settings themselves have not changed, and can be carried over quite easily from an 0.3 installation.